mkuti/FlagGame/README.md

 Before the user stories, I wanted to add here a few questions asked and their answers.

 1. What does the User expect?
-	* I expect a simple game which is easy enough to get into it, with catchy colors and very minimal content.
+	* I expect a simple game which is easy enough to get into it, with pastel colors and very minimal content.
 After a few games, I want to find a difficult level where I can continue to be challenged
 2. How can a game be interesting enough so I want to keep playing?
 	* With different modes and levels, where I can see my score so I am motivated to improve it.
 A game where I dont get bored and I can learn from it.